davdar/maam/writeup/paper.markdown

 `\end{proposition}`{.raw}
-This is an application of the monotonicity of `step` and the Galois connections between monads, each transported through the Galois connection to their corrosponding transition systems.
+This is an application of the monotonicity of `step` and the Galois connections between monads, each transported through the Galois connection to their corresponding transition systems.

-We note that the implementation for our interpreter and abstract garbage collector remain the same for each instantiation; they scale seamlessly to variatiosn in path and flow sensitivity when instantiated with the appropriate monad.
+We note that the implementation for our interpreter and abstract garbage collector remain the same for each instantiation; they scale seamlessly to variations in path and flow sensitivity when instantiated with the appropriate monad.

 # A Compositional Monadic Framework